Jim Wilkes

 James Lewis Wilkes, II is an American lawyer.
 Born in Tampa, Florida, he is known for his advocacy on behalf of nursing home residents who have been victims of abuse.

 Legal career

 Wilkes and his firm Wilkes & McHugh, P.A. gained national recognition for handling nursing home abuse and neglect lawsuits.
 He has been featured in People magazine, as well as on television shows such as Dateline, 48 Hours and CBS Evening News.
 Long-Term Living magazine wrote that Wilkes could be "described as a 'holy terror' for nursing home administrators everywhere" in an article that named him one of the top 10 most influential people in the industry.

 In 2017, Wilkes represented comedian Cedric The Entertainer in a lawsuit stemming from the Aliso Canyon gas leak.

 He is licensed to practice law in Alabama, Arkansas, California, Florida, Georgia, Kentucky, Mississippi, Pennsylvania, Tennessee and Texas.

+Wilkes & Associates

+Wilkes founded his law firm, Wilkes & McHugh, P.A. with his partner Tim McHugh in 1985.
+When Mr. McHugh eventually retired in 2019, the law firm was renamed to Wilkes & Associates.
+While initially focused on medical malpractice and injury cases Wilkes & McHugh, P.A. shifted its primary focus to representing victims of neglect in nursing homes.
+Since 1985 the firm has earned hundreds of millions in out-of-court settlements, and over $1.5 billion in courtroom verdicts for their clients.
+Under his management the firm has been recognized nationally by the National Law Journal as one of the top performing law firms.

+Settled cases

+In February 2012, Wilkes & Mchugh represented Joseph Webb and sued Trans Healthcare Inc. for the 3rd time in two years.
+Wilkes & Mchugh sued for medical neglect and abuse of the elderly.
+A Gainesville jury decided in favor of the plaintiff after the defendant did not provide a defense and handed down a $900 million settlement.
+The unrebutted testimony against Trans Healthcare inc. alleged "that the controlling interests behind these companies were hedge funds and banks that allegedly siphoned money out of nursing home operations by cutting staff, loading up on debt, letting care decline and shuffling funds between corporations to buffer them from lawsuits.”

+Harry Reid

+In October 2015, Jim Wilkes represented Harry Reid in a product liability lawsuit against Thera-Band maker Hygenic Intangible Property Holding Co. and related companies.
+The lawsuit sought $50,000 as compensation for alleged face, eye, and rib injuries that Reid claimed to suffer while using the Thera-Band product.
+While still in office, Wilkes provided the use of his corporate jet to Harry Reid.